Ave-Sergeev/CVPlatform/README.md

 9) Collecting metrics for Prometheus (via ZIO-Metrics)
 10) Using ULID as a more advanced and compatible analogue of UUID
 11) And other technologies from the ZIO stack

+### Local deployment

+To deploy the project locally, you need to
+1) Go to the `/docker` directory.
+2) Add your KeyCloak to the `docker-compose.yml` file (there is no configuration for it by default).
+3) Run containers of dependent services using the `docker compose up` command.
+4) Override Environment variables for the DB(PostgreSQL), Keycloak and Redis.
+5) Run the project from the `Main.scala` file.